ably-labs/Ableye/README.md

 I want to create a tool which can be used to do exploratory testing of Go SDK Similar to how Postman can be used to exploratory testing of an API

+## Work in progress

 Work in progress project name: Ableye

+Completed:
-Want two clickable buttons to select which client is being tested
+* Screen to select which client (realtime or rest)

-Create Read Update Delete of channels - in a visual way
+* Can create realtime clients
+* Can close realtime clients
+* Can set a default channel for a realtime client

+TODO:

-Subscribe a client to a channel
+* Subscribe a client to a channel
+* Unsubscribe a client to a channel
+* Publish to a channel
+* Display messages received on a channel
+* Add some nice graphics

 ## Setup
 If you don't have one already, [create a new Ably account](https://ably.com/sign-up)